nschan/nf-arassembly/README.md

 # nf-arassembly

 Assembly pipeline for genomes from long-read sequencing written in [`nextflow`](https://nextflow.io/).
-The pipeline supports for assembly Oxford Nanopore, Pacbio HiFi and combinations of ONT and pacbio HiFi data and can take short-reads for quality control or polishing.
+The pipeline supports for assembly Oxford Nanopore, Pacbio HiFi, combinations of ONT and pacbio HiFi, and can take short-reads for quality control and / or polishing.

 # Procedure